Are you worried that you caused a hit and run car accident? It’s surprisingly common, and honestly, it could happen to anyone.

 It’s more simple than it sounds.
 As your legal representative, if we call the insurance company on your behalf and tell them to just pay the claim as if you were at fault, that is not a direct admission from you.
 And it can’t be used against you in court in a criminal case.

-You should not speak to the police.
+You should not speak to the police without an attorney.
 Anything you say to them will be used in their investigation against you.
 If you don’t cooperate, and they issue a citation, it was almost certainly going to happen anyway and was unavoidable.

 It’s not ideal, but we can still work to make sure it doesn’t get any worse and make a plan to avoid a criminal charge.

-Same situation.
+Same situation as above.
 You are much better off if you let our staff handle all interactions with your insurance company.
-Anything you admit is a risk.
+Anything you admit to is a risk.

-You can, but you should say absolutely nothing about the incident to anyone.
-If questioned, don’t say a word, or refer them to your attorney.
+Yes, you can, but you should say absolutely nothing about the incident to anyone.
+If questioned, don’t say a word about what happened to your car or how it happened, or refer them to your attorney.

-It depends, but it is rarely a problem.
-We get to work right away on sorting this out.
+It depends, but it is rarely a problem to wait.
+We get to work right away on sorting this out when you consult with us.

 If you find yourself in a situation where you committed a hit and run, but aren’t sure what to do next, call us right away.

 We can absolutely help you with every part of this problem.
-Give us a call today!
+Give us a call today at (781) 817-6632 or text me at that number.
+I am usually very responsive to texts.

 (Image via Wikimedia Commons)